tlhutch/test-playbooks/docs/test_plans/testplan-3.1.0.md

 1. [x] Cache timeout respected for inventory updates.
 If we're within our timeout window, no additional updates should get spawned.
 1. [x] Cache timeout respected for project updates.
 If we're within our timeout window, we still get a "run" project update.

-General acceptance criteria:

-1. [x] Groups of blocked tasks run in chronological order.
-1. [ ] Tasks that are not blocked run whenever there is capacity available.
-1. [x] One job is always allowed to run even if there isn't enough capacity.
-1. [x] Only one project update for a project may be running at any given point in time.
-1. [x] Only one inventory update for an inventory source may be running at any given point in time.
-1. [x] For a related project, only one job xor project update may be running at any given point in time.
-1. [x] For a related inventory, only one job xor inventory update(s) may be running at any given point in time.
-1. [x] For a related inventory, only one command xor inventory update(s) may be running at any given point in time.
-1. [x] Only one job for a JT may be running at any given point in time when allow_simultaneous is disabled.
-1. [x] Multiple jobs from the same JT may be running at any given point in time when allow_simultaneous is enabled.
-1. [x] Only one command for an inventory may be running for any given point in time.
-1. [x] Only one system job may be running at any given point in time.

 ### Logging (Jake)
 [Feature](https://github.com/ansible/ansible-tower/blob/devel/docs/logging_integration.md)